gchris2024/gchris2024/README.md

-# Hi, I'm Chris Garcia
+# Hi, I'm Chris Garcia 👋

-I'm a Computer Science & Engineering major and Math minor at Bucknell University (Class of 2027).
+I'm a **Computer Science & Engineering major** with a **Math minor** at **Bucknell University (Class of 2027)**.
-I'm interested in a wide of range of software engineering, from web/desktop apps to machine learning.

-Currently working on [**Mariachi Mexican Grill**](https://www.mariachimexicangrill.com/) using Next.js, React, TypeScript, & a small Supabase backend.
-Developing a responsive, SEO-optimized website for a local restaurant.
-This is where I've been spending most of my time recently.
+I enjoy working across the stack — from systems and low-level programming to full-stack web development.

+Currently building:

+- **[Mariachi Mexican Grill](https://www.mariachimexicangrill.com/)** — a production web app using **Next.js, React, TypeScript**, and a lightweight **Supabase** backend
+- A new **full-stack agenda/task manager app** designed for speed and simplicity

-*Note: The repository is private, but I can share code or demos if you reach out.*
+*Note: The restaurant project repository is private, but I'm happy to share code or demos if you reach out.*

-Lately, I've been exploring model benchmarking and performance visualizing using Python, PyTorch, & Matplotlib.
-Planning on posting those repos here once I get more set up.

-## Languages/Frameworks
+## Languages/Frameworks/Tech

-C/C++, Python, Java, TypeScript, React, Next.js, Linux CLI, WSL
+C/C++, Python, Java, TypeScript, React, Next.js, Supabase, SQL, Linux CLI, WSL

 ---
 **Contact:** [gchris3586@gmail.com](mailto:gchris3586@gmail.com)